OfirTheOne/ogn-snackbar/README.md

         timeout: 3000;
       }

-You can override those options be providing your own options object using `OgnSnackbarModule.forRoot()` in app.module. for example : <br>
+You can override those options be providing your own options object using `OgnSnackbarModule.forRoot()` in app.module.<br>
+for example : <br>

     ...